BukkyOlaitan/Algorithms-for-the-SCUT-DS-Methodologies/README.md

-# SCUT-DS Algorithm
+# About the SCUT-DS Algorithms
 The pseudocodes for the SCUT-DS methodologies are listed here.
 SCUT-DS Methodologies are made up of two algorithms.
-The Resampling Algorithm and The Evaluation Algorithm.
+The Resampling Algorithm and the Evaluation Algorithm.
-The pseudocodes for these algorithms cam found in the files with corresponding file names.
+The pseudocodes for these algorithms can found in the files with corresponding file names.